ibm-cloud-docs/CDN/api.md

     * `protocol`: Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
     * `httpPort` and/or `httpsPort`: These two options must correspond to the desired protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
 Please see the [FAQ](faqs.html#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
     * `header`: Specifies host header information used by the Origin Server
-    * `respectHeader`: A boolean value that, if set to `true`, will cause TTL settings in the Origin to override CDN TTL settings.
+    * `respectHeader`: A Boolean value that, if set to `true`, will cause TTL settings in the Origin to override CDN TTL settings.
     * `uniqueId`: Generated after the mapping is created.
     * `cname`: Provide the cname.
 One was generated when the mapping was created if you did not provide one.
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.